-By default, Lightroom used the first frame of a video as its thumbnail display in the Library module.
-That's not always the most useful visual representation of the video clip.
+By default, Lightroom Classic uses the first frame of a video as its thumbnail display in the Library module.
+That’s not always the most useful visual representation of the video clip.

-Changing the thumbnail image isn't a workflow essential or a requirement, but it can be a handy convenience to choose a more useful visual reference point when you're trying to find the video you're after amongst a bunch of others.
+Changing the thumbnail image, or poster frame, as Lightroom calls it, isn’t a workflow essential or a requirement, but it can be a handy convenience to choose a more useful visual reference point when you’re trying to find the video you’re after amongst a bunch of others.

-But before getting into the how, it's worth noting that this applies only to displaying in Lightroom.
-The settings doesn't stick outside of Lightroom--if you're uploading to a service like Youtube, for instance, you'll need to use that service's tools to select a cover thumbnail that's specific to that service.
+But before getting into the details of how to do it, it’s worth noting that this applies only to displaying in Lightroom.
+The setting doesn’t stick outside of Lightroom–if you’re uploading to a service like Youtube, for instance, you’ll need to use that service’s tools to select a cover thumbnail that’s specific to that service.

 So here’s how to change a video’s thumbnail cover image in Lightroom.